Everything you need to know about Parkour

 About the author

-Alessandro Egger is a 22-year-old parkour coach from ADD Academy Finistère and he has been training parkour for nine years now.
-Alessandro decided to create a Parkour association with his friends, so that they could have some safe place to train indoors with an insurance.
-More and more teenagers started to arrive to their place and attend their trainings and from that moment on, they chose to train them.
-The training methods were based on their own experience and after a while they felt it wasn't enough.
+Alessandro Egger is a 22-year-old parkour coach from ADD Academy Finistère and he has been training in parkour for nine years now.
+Alessandro decided to create a Parkour association with his friends so that they could have some safe place to train indoors with insurance.
+More and more teenagers started to arrive at their place and attend their training and from that moment on, they chose to train them.
+The training methods were based on their own experience and after a while, they felt it wasn't enough.

-Although their experience kept on growing, thanks to teaching and attending to Parkour meetings around France.
+Although their experience kept on growing, thanks to the teaching and attending Parkour meetings around France.
 Alessandro decided to go to Paris and train with the ADD Academy Paris.
-In May 2014 Alessandro got the permission to open a new academy, so ADD Academy Finistère was born.
+In May 2014 Alessandro got permission to open a new academy, so ADD Academy Finistère was born.
 During all these years Alessandro was teaching Parkour and going to the Sports University at the same time.
-Alessandro graduated this year with the Sports and Management Degree.
+Alessandro graduated this year with a Sports and Management Degree.

 Alessandro, could you tell us what Parkour is?